E-Loubbidi/phone-book/README.md

 # phone-book
 ## phone book with Android/JAVA

-### Extract the winrar and run the project with Andrid Studio IDE.
+### Extract the winrar and run the project with Android Studio IDE.

 ![img1](image1.jpeg)